The Tale of Johnny Town-Mouse

 The Tale of Johnny Town-Mouse is a children's book written and illustrated by Beatrix Potter and first published by Frederick Warne & Co.
 In December 1918.
 The tale is based on the Aesop fable, "The Town Mouse and the Country Mouse", with details taken from Horace's Satires 2.6.79-117.
 It tells of a country mouse and a city mouse who visit each other in their respective homes.
 After sampling the other's way of life, both express a decided preference for their own.
-The book was critically well received.
-The Johnny Town-Mouse character appeared in a 1971 ballet film, and the tale has been adapted to a BBC television animated series.
+The book was adapted to a BBC television animated series.